FROM THE ARCHIVES:

 Although compact, the menu’s full of treasure.
 Divided into five sections (Empezar – To Begin, Especialidades – House Specialties, Lados – Sides, Tacos and Postre – Dessert), it’s a feast of choices meant to be shared.

 Dish by dish, the parade begins, some of the best modern Mexican cuisine that we’d had in years!
 No refried beans, yellow rice and puddle of mince under a hood of melting cheese here!
 Each dish brings fresh clean tastes: a rich almost smoky snapper and scallop ceviche bathed in chillied coconut milk accompanied by excellent tortilla chips, Leek quesadillas with a modern twist of beetroot and slivers of fennel, Tacos filled with Crispy snapper or Pulled pork topped with slaw and fresh salsa, and two soft Chorizo croquettes on a bed of lettuce.
 Bite by bite we’re led through the senses, with contrast of texture and colour, temperature and flavour.
 There’s a tang of chilli on each dish, plenty more in the tiny bottles of Cholula and Bufalo on the table if you want to ramp up the heat!
-With dishes ranging between $9 and $15, it’s affordably close to an authentic street food experience.
+With dishes at an affordable price, it’s affordably close to an authentic street food experience.

 A look at the wine list shows us the choices for next time: some excellent craft beers (locals from Burleigh Brewing and Stone & Wood; Dos Equis, Doss Blockos and Sol), cocktails, as well as wines from Chile, Spain, Argentina and Australia.